 Through a range of applied research methods, we will engage with both children living in vulnerable urban areas and the broader community.
 This will allow us to assess their needs, understand their aspirations, and design meaningful interventions that will contribute to developing inclusive, liveable, safe and climate resilient urban settlements where young children can thrive.

-Planning and designing a neighbourhood to better meet the needs of all families with young children – who are at the most foundational and sensitive time in their lives – is one of the best investments a city can make.
+Planning and designing a neighbourhood to better meet the needs of all families with young children is one of the best investments a city can make.
 We’re glad to be collaborating with Arup’s dedicated and expert team to set out guidelines to support the basic human rights to decent housing, safe water, sanitation and play ”Patrin Watanatada Knowledge for Policy Director, Bernard van Leer Foundation

 Cities Alive: Designing for urban childhoods